melezhik/papers/blogs-perl-org/sparrowdo/part6.md

 Well here is the list to recall a few:

-- System packages - package generic plugin
+- System packages - package-generic plugin
-- CPAN packages - package plugin
+- CPAN packages - cpan-package plugin
 - Users and groups - are user and group plugin
 - Linux Services are represented by service plugin
 - And more and more and more ...